obonaventure/cnp3/book-2nd/protocols/tcp.rst

 .. topic:: Denial of Service attacks

  When a TCP entity opens a TCP connection, it creates a Transmission Control Block (:term:`TCB`).
 The TCB contains the entire state that is maintained by the TCP entity for each TCP connection.
 During connection establishment, the TCB contains the local IP address, the remote IP address, the local port number, the remote port number, the current local sequence number, the last sequence number received from the remote entity.
 Until the mid 1990s, TCP implementations had a limit on the number of TCP connections that could be in the `SYN RCVD` state at a given time.
 Many implementations set this limit to about 100 TCBs.
-This limit was considered sufficient even for heavily load http servers given the small delay between the reception of a `SYN` segment and the reception of the `ACK` segment that terminates the establishment of the TCP connection.
+This limit was considered sufficient even for heavily loaded http servers given the small delay between the reception of a `SYN` segment and the reception of the `ACK` segment that terminates the establishment of the TCP connection.
 When the limit of 100 TCBs in the `SYN Rcvd` state is reached, the TCP entity discards all received TCP `SYN` segments that do not correspond to an existing TCB.

  This limit of 100 TCBs in the `SYN Rcvd` state was chosen to protect the TCP entity from the risk of overloading its memory with too many TCBs in the `SYN Rcvd` state.
 However, it was also the reason for a new type of Denial of Service (DoS) attack :rfc:`4987`.
 A DoS attack is defined as an attack where an attacker can render a resource unavailable in the network.
 For example, an attacker may cause a DoS attack on a 2 Mbps link used by a company by sending more than 2 Mbps of packets through this link.
 In this case, the DoS attack was more subtle.
 As a TCP entity discards all received `SYN` segments as soon as it has 100 TCBs in the `SYN Rcvd` state, an attacker simply had to send a few 100 `SYN` segments every second to a server and never reply to the received `SYN+ACK` segments.
 To avoid being caught, attackers were of course sending these `SYN` segments with a different address than their own IP address [#fspoofing]_.
 On most TCP implementations, once a TCB entered the `SYN Rcvd` state, it remained in this state for several seconds, waiting for a retransmission of the initial `SYN` segment.
 This attack was later called a `SYN flood` attack and the servers of the ISP named panix were among the first to `be affected <http://memex.org/meme2-12.html>`_ by this attack.